psf/black/docs/integrations/source_version_control.md

 ## Jupyter Notebooks

-If you want to include support for Jupyter Notebooks, then simply replace the hook's `id: black` with `id: black-jupyter` in the `.pre-commit-config.yaml`:
+There is an alternate hook `black-jupyter` that expands the targets of `black` to include Jupyter Notebooks.
+To use this hook, simply replace the hook's `id: black` with `id: black-jupyter` in the `.pre-commit-config.yaml`:

 ```yaml
 repos: